How to Pitch a Tent in Deep Snow

 - Pack down a flat area a few feet larger than the tent’s diameter.

 - Let the snow set up (about an hour depending on the temperature).

-- Cut or gather anchors: sturdy sticks at least 8 inches long for every groundsheet grommet and guy line.
-(27 for the Sibley 500 Pro used in ths video)
+- Cut or gather anchors: sturdy sticks at least 20cm long for every groundsheet grommet and guy line.

-- Cut 3 foot long lengths of paracord for each anchor.
+- Cut 1 meter long lengths of paracord for each anchor.

 - Unpack and roll out your tent in the center of your plot.

-- Dig a hole about 1 foot deep and as long as your anchor 1 foot away for each groundsheet grommet, and 6 feet away for each guyline in-line with the seams.
+- Dig a hole about 30cm deep and as long as your anchor 30cm away for each groundsheet grommet, and 1.8m away for each guyline in-line with the seams.

-- Lay your paracord evenly in the hole and place your anchor on top, perpendicular to the paracord and horizontal to the tent.
+- Lay your paracord evenly in the hole and place your anchor on top, perpendicular to the paracord and hori2zontal to the tent.

 - Bury the anchor making sure that the ends of the paracord remain above the snow.
 Pack down and let the snow set up.

 - Use a sawing motion to pull the paracord until it’s taut against the anchor.

 - Tie a loop on the paracord end that’s furthest from the tent, then use a simple half hitch to attach the paracord to the groundsheet grommet making sure you’ve got firm tension.

 - Insert the center pole pulling the bottom of the pole to the center of the tent.
 Place the pole foot on a large sturdy board about 60cm x 60cm by 5cm to prevent the pole from sinking into the snow.